MigelAlfa/Project/README.md

 # CI/CD description: #

-The developer runs a script that prompts him to specify the application version and a comment for the git repository, github actions doing tests, packaging in docker and send notification in slack if the whole process was successful.
+The developer push  for the git repository, github actions doing tests, packs the project and assigns a version, packaging in docker and send notification in slack if the whole process was successful.
 Argo CD takes and deploys our application in K8s.

 Updates follow the same principle.